Chymyst/curryhoward/src/main/tut/Tutorial.md

 In this example, the term is `User(userName, userIdGenerator userName)`.

 The chosen notation for lambda-calculus terms supports tuples and named case classes.
-Below we will see more examples of the generated terms.
+Below we will see more examples of the generated terms printed using the lambda-calculus notation.

 ## Curried functions